Belize–China relations: History

 In October 2019, China arrested a Belizean national in Guangzhou on charges of funding criminal activities that harmed national security.
 In April 2020, China announced it would prosecute the national for "colluding with foreign forces" in Hong Kong and funding "hostile elements in the United States".
 In June 2020, Belize openly opposed the Hong Kong national security law.

 Economic relations

-According to statistics from the General Administration of Customs of China, the bilateral trade volume between China and Bolivia in 2020 was US$106 million, of which China's exports were US$105 million and imports were US$438,000, year-on-year decreases of -9.3%, -9.6% and 190.9% respectively.
+In 2026, China has a trade surplus of $276M with Belize.
+Exports reached $278M while imports totaled $1.62M, reflecting China's dominant position in bilateral trade.